Barcelona Tapas Tour in El Raval

 The Basilica and Expiatory Temple of la Sagrada Familia is one of the most visited buildings in the world.
-Considered the Gaudis masterpiece, despite the construction of the church stared on the 1882 is still unfinished.
-We will visit its astonishing interior rich in symbolism, and with our guide...
+Considered the Gaudis masterpiece, despite the construction of the church started on the 1882 is still unfinished.
+We will visit its astonishing interior rich in symbolism, and with our guid...

 Tapas, sangria, Las Ramblas and Gaudi...
 Welcome to Barcelona